onnela-lab/forest/README.md

-tz_str = "America/New_York" # time zone where the study took place (assumes that all participants were always in this time zone) option = "daily" # Generate summary metrics "hourly", "daily" or "both" save_traj = False # Save imputed trajectories? time_start = None time_end = None beiwe_id = None
+tz_str = "America/New_York" # time zone where the study took place (assumes that all participants were always in this time zone) option = "daily" # Generate summary metrics "hourly", "daily" or "both" save_traj = False # Save imputed trajectories? places_of_interest = ['cafe', 'bar', 'park'] # types of locations to monitor as summary stats save_log = True # save log of locations visited in json file threshold = 60 # time spent in any location must exceed threshold (in minutes) to be included in the log split_day_night = False # split datetime nighttime summary stats time_start = None time_end = None beiwe_id = None